gainwell-ohio/spbm/docs/UPDL/CNS/anti-migraine_prophylaxis.md

   - Contraindication to **three** preferred medications
   - History of unacceptable/toxic side effects/intolerance to at least **three** preferred medications

-## STEP THERAPY REQUIRED PREFERRED MEDICATION
+## Step Therapy Required Preferred Medication

 - For a drug requiring step therapy, there must have been inadequate clinical response to a trial of at least 30 days each to at least 3 controller migraine medications or has experienced contraindications or intolerance to them (i.e., beta-blockers, anticonvulsants, tricyclic antidepressants, and/or serotonin-norepinephrine reuptake inhibitors).

-## NON-PREFERRED MEDICATION
+## Non-Preferred Medication

 - For a non-preferred medication drug there must have been inadequate clinical response to a trial of at least 30 days each to at least 3 controller migraine medications or has experienced contraindications or intolerance to them (i.e., beta-blockers, anticonvulsants, tricyclic antidepressants, and/or serotonin-norepinephrine reuptake inhibitors) AND an inadequate clinical response or intolerance to a trial of at least 30 days of one step therapy required preferred medication

-## ADDITIONAL CRITERIA FOR MIGRAINE PROPHYLAXIS
+## Additional Criteria For Migraine Prophylaxis

 1. Patient must have one of the following diagnoses:

      a. **Episodic** migraine with the following frequencies of migraine:
         - 4-15 headaches per 30 days measured over 90 consecutive days and headache duration of longer than 4 hours per day or longer during an attack on average.

       b. **Chronic** migraine with the following frequencies of migraine:
         - 15 or more headaches per 30 days measured over 90 consecutive days and headache duration of longer than 4 hours per day or longer during an attack on average

 2. Prior Authorization may be approved if the patient has failed a trial of at least 30 days each to at least 3 controller migraine medications or has experienced contraindications or intolerance to them (i.e., beta-blockers, anticonvulsants, tricyclic antidepressants, and/or serotonin-norepinephrine reuptake inhibitors).